beaconcrm/beacon-sample-frontend/README.md

 ## Starting up on development

 This app has two scripts built into `package.json`.
-A backend server script, and a webpack builder.
+A backend Express server, and a webpack dev server.

 ### 1) Express server